kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

 - Log backend, which writes events to a disk
 - Webhook backend, which sends events to an external API
-- Dynamic backend, which configures webhook backends dynamically
+- Dynamic backend, which configures webhook backends through an AuditSink API object.

 In both cases, audit events structure is defined by the API in the `audit.k8s.io` API group.
 The current version of the API is